How Safe is Yellow Tap Water?

 Using water heating appliances such as electric showers whilst you have discoloured water may lead to deposition of sediments in the appliances leading to loss of efficiency or appliance failure, we recommend you avoid using these appliances until your supply problems are fixed.

-Water softener reduce the hardness of your water by removing calcium and magnesium ions.
+Water softeners reduce the hardness of your water by removing calcium and magnesium ions.
 If you have a softener installed then you will want to avoid using your softened water taps which, in turn, will limit discoloured water being drawn into your softener and contaminating the ion exchange resin.

-Do I need a Water Filter?
+Do I need a water filter?

 If your water has suddenly change colour then it’s likely that the problem will be short lived and will return to normal quickly.
 If you’ve had discoloured water for a longer time but it’s only a problem in certain taps then a visit from a plumber might well be a good investment.
 However, if you’ve had a long term problem with water colour and investigations with your water supply company have not found a solution then you may want to consider filtering your drinking water.
 Reverse osmosis or activated carbon filters will effectively remove discolouration from water.
 Before purchasing water filter equipment we recommend that you have your water professionally tested in a laboratory.